nlesc-sherlock/spiraljs/README.md

 The Chicago visualization web site itself is served by Browsersync, which also runs on top of Node.js.
 So we need Node.js first.
 The current Long Term Support version is 4.3.1; and the below instructions will install that.
-More detailed instructions, also for other Linux distributions, aver [available at the Node.js website](https://nodejs.org/en/download/package-manager/).
+More detailed instructions, also for other Linux distributions, are [available at the Node.js website](https://nodejs.org/en/download/package-manager/).

 ```sh